 My husband and I both enjoy working out.
 Well...I like it when I finish my workout for the day.
 There are plenty of mornings when I'm not so happy while doing lunges, crunches, rows, or whatever other torturous move I am doing in our garage gym.

 Working out is only 10 percent of living a healthy life.
 The other 90 percent is all about eating right.
 When you eat right you feel better, have clarity, and have more energy.
 I know that I need all the energy I can get to get through the day.

-Some mornings I start my day with either a store bought protein shake or one of these Meal Replacement Shakes, but every once in a while I like to change things up and make pancakes.
+Some mornings I start my day with either a protein shake or a smoothie, but every once in a while I like to change things up and make two ingredient pancakes.

 Two Ingredient Pancakes